eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 ```

 ## Why use *eProsima xtypes*?
-- **OMG standard**: *eProsima xtypes* is based on the [dds-xtypes standard](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) from the omg.
+- **OMG standard**: *eProsima xtypes* is based on the [dds-xtypes standard](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) from the *OMG*.
-- **C++11 API**: it uses most modern features of C++11 to offer a really easy API to use.
+- **C++11 API**: it uses the most modern features of C++11 to offer a really easy API to use.
 - **Memory lightweight**: data instances use the same memory as types builts by the compiler.
-There is no memory penalty using *eProsima xtypes* in realtion to compiled types.
+There is no memory penalty using *eProsima xtypes* in relation to compiled types.
 - **Fast**: really small cost accesing to data members.
 - **Header only library**: avoid the linking problems.
-- **No external dependency**: *eProsima xtypes* only uses tools from std.
+- **No external dependency**: *eProsima xtypes* only uses dependencies from *std*.
 - **Easy to use**: Compresive API and intuitive concepts.

 ## API usage
-*Examples can be found in [example folder](../../examples/ModernC++/xtypes).* folder
+*Examples can be found in [example folder](../../examples/ModernC++/xtypes).*

+The API is divided in two differents but related conceps.
+1. Type definition: the classes and methods needed for defining your type in runtime.
+2. Data instantiation: a set of values organized as its type define.

 ### Type definition
-All types inherit from DynamicType as the following diagram represents:
+All types inherit from the base abstract type `DynamicType`, as the following diagram represents:
 ![](http://www.plantuml.com/plantuml/png/XP512eCm44NtSmelu0r4b7RJXL3G2upf4099j9D9GUZXYviG9MstBoypy_bT46I9piATZJDYNZHjArLrNEjtMrqtZywe7K6lDPD6COl_fbmMQqdzCc0KZahovzDSW9uPjzmuZeKX2iwMSbfoqpxZTMuKlyD8pqXUqNyJS0x2g2GFbk0vJZEGcublRhLjaivN9bxUg2o6K1qAQgOMElAFlRaF)

 #### PrimitiveType
 Represents the basic type of the system.
-For creating a `PrimitiveType`, a helper function must be used:
+To create a `PrimitiveType`, a helper function must be used:
 ```c++
 const DynamicType& t = primitive_type<T>();
 ```